 1.1 These rules are to be read in association with the Laws of Australian Football as set down by the Australian Football League.

 1.3 Any application of these rules can be appealed by the party or parties concerned to the Committee.
+Where on the Committee will discuss and respond to the relevant party through their Club Secretary or designated club point of contact.

 2. Competition Format